Vhndaree/snooker/README.md

 This project is purely developed with core Javascript Major Features:
-1. 2 Player game
+* 2 Player game
-2. World standard rules applied
+* World standard rules applied
-3. Works on all browsers (may not work on IE some times)
+* Works on all browsers (may not work on IE some times)

 Major resources that contributes in this project:
-1 Main Ball Collisions :
-  a.
-Game Development Web document
+  * Game Development Web document https://developer.mozilla.org/en-US/docs/Games
-    https://developer.mozilla.org/en-US/docs/Games

-  b.
-Building JavaScript Games: For Phones, Tablets, and Desktop[Book] by Arjan Egges
+  * Building JavaScript Games: For Phones, Tablets, and Desktop[Book] by Arjan Egges

-  c.2-Dimensional Elastic Collisions without Trigonometry
+  * 2-Dimensional Elastic Collisions without Trigonometry
     http://www.vobarian.com/collisions/2dcollisions2.pdf

-  d.
-Physics of Billiard
+  * Physics of Billiard
     https://www.real-world-physics-problems.com/physics-of-billiards.html

 Requirements: